Local Democracy Week 2017

 - We met with the Kirklees Youth Council, Huddersfield University Students Union, partner organisations and other groups.

 - 43 witnesses gave evidence during our public inquiries and evidence gathering sessions.

 - 318 members of the Kirklees e-panel shared their views.

 - 441 Kirklees Council staff shared their views.

 - We have heard from councillors and political groups in Kirklees.

 - We have visited some other councils to learn from their experiences.

 - We’ve also received comments in writing, via social media, via our web site and by email.

-We have reviewed and deliberated all this evidence – now we’re sharing our draft report and recommendations with our citizens, councillors and participants.
+We reviewed and deliberated all this evidence to help create our landmark report.
 You can look through the evidence too:

 What should local democracy be like in Kirklees?